 This module approaches the key place occupied by human rights in the contemporary world from an international perspective.
-The module aims to link the international origins of human rights and the main human rights systems, with the actual practice of human rights.
-Particular attention is paid in the module to the value, as well as the limits of human rights when they approach, or try to address the problems and the aspirations of five important 'subjects': the Citizen, the Refugee, the Cultural Subject, the Woman and the Poor.
+In placing a focus at the international level, the module aims to link the international origins of human rights and the main human rights systems, with the actual practice of human rights.
+Particular attention is paid in the module to the value, as well as the limits of human rights when they approach, or try to address the problems and the aspirations of five important 'subjects': the Citizen, the Army, the Migrant, the Worker, and the Woman.

 This module appears in: